jarecoo/practice/notes.md

     We have no time to stand and stare.
     ```
 - “It’s not until they tell you you’re going to die soon that you realize how short life is.
 Time is the most valuable thing in life because it never comes back.
 And whether you spend it in the arms of a loved one or alone in a prison-cell, life is what you make of it.
 Dream big.” - Stefan Stefansson

-### Have Fun
-- Nietzsche’s Apollonian and Dionysian are both required
-- Don’t deny the Dionysian - Connect with the universe - enjoy art - be wild - cut loose - enjoy sex - eat good food - cry - play - truly enjoy life
-- “Perhaps there is a realm of wisdom from which the logician is exiled?
-Perhaps art is even a necessary correlative of, and supplement for science?” - Nietzsche, The Birth of Tragedy
-- “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
-- Creative expression is a vital yin to the rational, scientific yang.
-- “We need to develop individual practices that re-create a web of interconnection with the natural world that we have lost,” he says.
-“They must immerse the self so deeply in the wild that boundaries of self and Other dissolve.” -Jack Turner, in "Not Ours to Exploit," Terry Tempest Williams, THE PROGRESSIVE
-- “What counts as wildness and wilderness is determined not by the absence of people, but by the relationship between people and place.
-A place is wild when its order is created according to its own principles of organization—when it is self-willed land." -Jack Turner, in "Not Ours to Exploit," Terry Tempest Williams, THE PROGRESSIVE
-- “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
-- Meditate
-- “’We should take wandering outdoor walks, so that the mind might be nourished and refreshed by the open air and deep breathing.’ - Seneca, On Tranquility, 17.8 Today, make sure you take a walk.
-And in the future, when you get stressed or overwhelmed, take a walk.
-When you have a tough problem to solve or a decision to make, take a walk.
-When you want to be creative, take a walk.
-When you need to get some air, take a walk.
-When you have a phone call to make, take a walk.
-When you need some exercise, take a long walk.
-When you have a meeting or a friend over, take a walk.
-Nourish yourself and your mind and solve your problems along the way.”
-TDS, p.187
-- “An essential support for this inner sense of balance is understanding change…the experience of it, not the idea of it, not thinking about change, but really understanding from an experiential point of view, what it means that everything is changing from moment to moment.
-There’s always a certain amount of uncertainty in our life.
-If we can be comfortable resting in this uncertainty, then we find a very pleasurable sense of balance.
-If we’re always fighting, trying to stay in control, hold on to things, then there’s always a lot of tension in the mind, and the more tension there is, the more rigid things are, and therefore the more easily they’re upset, the more easily we fall out of balance.
-Learning to be comfortable with the fact that everything is changing, everybody is always changing, even our own thoughts and emotions, seeing that directly can really help lead to a greater sense of balance in the mind.”
-Headspace, Balance, Day 7
-- “Play probably isn’t a word that you would immediately associate with training the mind, but it’s actually really important to have a lightness of touch, a sense of play.
-When life becomes too serious, the mind becomes very rigid and we very quickly fall out of balance.
-We’re very quickly overwhelmed.
-Everything feels sort of tight when things get very serious like that.
-As long as there’s a sense of play, of lightness - it doesn’t mean not taking things seriously, but it does mean not taking ourselves too seriously, not taking our thoughts too seriously - that really helps to create the conditions for balance in the mind and in our life.” - Headspace, Balance, Day 8 intro

-- Rules are good, but be adaptable when they need to be broken.
-- Learning to balance technology in your life (e.g. smart phone) is wicked important.
-You need more than the technological dopamine in your life.

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
 I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.